Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: Formulation of the main results.

 Finally I mention that Arcones formulated a more general result.
-To present it, more precisely its generalization when we are working with stationary random fields parametrized by the lattice points of ${\mathbb Z}^\nu$ with $\nu\ge1$, let us define the following parameter sets for all $N=1,2,\dots$ and $t=(t_1,\dots,t_\nu)$, $0\le t_l\le 1$, for all $1\le l\le \nu$.
+To present it, more precisely to present its generalization to the case when we are working with stationary random fields parametrized by the lattice points of ${\mathbb Z}^\nu$ with some $\nu\ge1$ let us define the following parameter sets for all $N=1,2,\dots$ and $t=(t_1,\dots,t_\nu)$, $0\le t_l\le 1$, for all $1\le l\le \nu$.